dNationCloud/ping/CONTRIBUTING.md

 Unfortunately, you have to use your real name (i.e., pseudonyms or anonymous contributions cannot be made).
-This is because the DCO is a legally binding document, granting the dNation Kubernetes Monitoring project to use your work.
+This is because the DCO is a legally binding document, granting the dNation Ping project to use your work.

 ## License on the top of file